Dementia Uncategory

 Individuals with LBD have a wide range of behavioral changes.
 Abnormal protein deposits disrupt brain regions responsible for cognitive, emotional, and behavioral regulation.
 They experience visual hallucinations, delusions, disorientations, sleep issues, and face difficulty focusing.
 They also show signs of depression, anxiety, apathy, and irritability.

-Anyone can get affected by LBD, but there are some groups that are considered to be at higher risk.
-The age factor increases the chances, that people after 65 experience a decline in cognition.
+Anyone can be affected by LBD, but some groups are considered to be at higher risk.
+The age factor increases the chances that people after 65 experience a decline in cognition.
 Some specific gene variants, like APOE and GBA, contribute to the disease.
 Dementia in families increases the risk, suggesting shared genetic and environmental factors.

 How Cadabam's Help you for Addiction?